spotfiresoftware/tibco-streaming-samples/web/openapi/openapi-client/src/site/markdown/index.md

     </plugin>
 ```

-Adds the required maven dependencies for the client being generated.
+Add the required maven dependencies for the client being generated.
 see details in [pom.xml](../../../pom.xml)

 <a name="build-this-war-from-the-command-line"></a>